 Baritone PETER KENDALL CLARK is a distinguished interpreter of opera and musical theater who also excels in traditional concert repertoire.
-He has created roles in numerous world premieres, notably Jehovah in Mark Blitzstein’s Cain, for which the New York Times singled out his singing as “stylish and properly stentorian.”
+He has created roles in numerous world premieres, most recently portraying Older Erich in Ted Rosenthal’s jazz opera Dear Erich with New York City Opera, garnering praise from The New York Times’ Anthony Tommasini for bringing “gravity and an earthy sound” to his “impressive” performance.
+He also created the role of Jehovah in Mark Blitzstein’s Cain, in which the New York Times singled out his singing as “stylish and properly stentorian.”
 Mr. Clark has made return engagements to New York City Opera, Caramoor Opera, Ashlawn Opera, Syracuse Opera, Belleayre Festival, St. Petersburg Opera, Chelsea Opera, and Skylight Music Theatre.
 As a musical theater actor, Mr. Clark has equal affinity with dramatic, comic and romantic roles such as Pirate King in The Pirates of Penzance (Skylight Opera Theater), Frank Butler in Annie Get Your Gun, Henry Higgins in My Fair Lady, King Arthur in Camelot (Ashlawn Opera), and Fredrik in A Little Night Music (Syracuse Opera).
 OPERA NEWS singled him out for his performance in DiCapo Opera’s The Most Happy Fella: “a strapping, energetic Joe (whose) soothingly sexy rendition of “Don’t Cry” was, in its way, the most memorable vocal moment in the show.”
 His performances as Sweeney Todd at St. Petersburg Opera and Hawaii Opera Theater were also richly praised.
 The Tampa Bay Times singled him out as a Todd who “not only sang gorgeously…but also displayed the dramatic range and comic timing…to turn the blackness of the tale into something transcendent”.
-He has also been in demand for his “likeably vulnerable King Arthur” (Virginian Pilot), which he first performed at Ashlawn Opera and, subsequently, at Virginia Opera.
+He has also been in demand for his “likably vulnerable King Arthur” (Virginian Pilot), which he first performed at Ashlawn Opera and, subsequently, at Virginia Opera.

-In the 2014-15 season he made his Opera on the James debut as Friedrich Bhaer in Adamo’s Little Women, his Syracuse Opera debut as Falke in Fledermaus, Lincoln Center debut in Donald McCullough’s In the shadow of the Holocaust, and Messiah with Helena Symphony.
-He also starred in three consecutive Sondheim productions: Fredrick in A Little Night Music with Syracuse Opera, the title role of Sweeney Todd for his debut with Hawaii Opera Theater in April 2015, and a return to St. Petersburg Opera for Putting it Together.
+Notable debuts in recent seasons include Friedrich Bhaer in Adamo’s Little Women at Opera on the James, Falke in Fledermaus at Syracuse Opera, Donald McCullough’s In the shadow of the Holocaust at Alice Tully Hall, and Messiah with Helena Symphony.
+In the same season he starred in three consecutive Sondheim productions: Fredrick in A Little Night Music with Syracuse Opera, the title role of Sweeney Todd for his debut with Hawaii Opera Theater and Putting it Together at St. Petersburg Opera.
 Broadway World singled him out for his “moments of brilliance: Clark is extremely forceful with a rafter-shaking voice….“Being Alive”, Bobby’s final solo from Company…is the most gorgeous vocally I have ever heard…”